 One of the most popular savings accounts for children is a 529 college savings account.
 Kimberly Palmer of U.S. News & World Report explains that 529 accounts are state-sponsored savings accounts that allow money saved for tuition to grow tax-free.

-Franziska Castillo of Lifehacker notes that each state operates 529 accounts according to different rules.
+Each state operates 529 accounts according to different rules.
 It’s important to research the rules in your state prior to setting up a 529 account.

 Another option available to parents is to simply open up a savings account for their child at their own bank, if it’s one they trust and one that offers good benefits.